In this workshop, participants will learn about survivor stages of change, interventions, and the abuse-instilled fear that complicates recovery.

 - Identify common issues and how they affect survivor behavior.

-- Identify therapeutic strategies and handouts that empower survivors.
+- Discover therapeutic strategies to empower survivors.

 Who should attend